Infographic Available – Click to skip directly to Montana First Time Homebuyer Infographic

-The state and federal governments know that buying a home can be difficult, especially for those who are doing so for the first time.
+The state and federal governments know that buying a home can be difficult, especially for those first time Montana home buyers.
 That’s why there are plenty of first-time home buyer programs out there, especially for those in the Flathead Valley.
 Aside from traditional mortgages, the main federal programs offered are FHA, USDA, and VA loans.
 With an FHA loan you can put as little as 3.5% down, or 0% if you’re using a USDA or VA loan.
 There are also some down payment assistance programs (DPA) that can help by providing forgivable 2nd loans.

 How Much Money Does a First-Time Home Buyer Need To Put Down?

 Although many people preach that you need to have 20% of your purchase price, plus closing fees to buy a home, that simply isn’t the truth.
 Depending on the borrowing program you use, a first-time home buyer only has to put somewhere between 0%-5% (plus closing fees) down on their home.
 If you are putting less than 20% down, you will have to pay mortgage insurance in the form of PMI or MIP, depending on your program.

 However, that should not deter you from purchasing a home.
 For conventional loans, once you reach 20% equity, you no longer have to pay for mortgage insurance.
 USDA loans have a very reasonable mortgage insurance rate that is also offset by a lower interest rate.
 FHA also has a lower interest rate when compared to conventional, again offsetting the mortgage insurance payment.
 You can always refinance into a conventional loan in the future (when there is a net tangible benefit) to remove mortgage insurance.
 VA loans never carry mortgage insurance.